Affiliate links on Android Authority may earn us a commission. Learn more.

 QUICK ANSWER

 You can link (compatible) Google Nest devices with Alexa by enabling their associated skill.
-Open the Alexa mobile app, then navigate to More > Skills and Games and search for “Google Nest."
-Tap on the listing and follow button prompts to link your Google account.
+Once Nest devices are linked to your Google account, open the Alexa mobile app, then navigate to More > Skills and Games and search for "Google Nest."
+Tap on the listing and follow button prompts to link with Google.

 JUMP TO KEY SECTIONS